googleapis/gapic-generator/README.md

 You need to locate/decide on the following before you can generate the proto message classes:

 1. The output directory to contain the proto files.
 Hereafter, this will be referenced as `${GENERATED_PROTO_DIR}`.
 2. The language you are generating for.
-The values for protobuf are in `["java", "go", "php", "ruby", "python", "csharp"]`.
-(Node is special - see below.)
+The possible values for protoc `["java", "go", "php", "ruby", "python", "csharp"]`.
 Hereafter, this will be referenced as `${PROTO_OUTPUT_LANG}`.

 Run the following command to generate the proto message classes: